s-miyazawa/teep_armadillo_trial/README.md

 # teep_armadillo_trial

 `teep_armadillo_trial` is a proof of concept program to test the library for the [IETF TEEP Protocol](https://tools.ietf.org/html/draft-ietf-teep-protocol) at the IETF115 hackathon.
-It will be run on Qemu at IETF115, but will be run on a real device "Armadillo" at IETF116.
+It was run on Qemu at IETF115, but is going to be run on a real device "Armadillo" at IETF116.

 ## Requirement